musukvl/amba-tfvars/README.md

-﻿# TfVars files parser and serializer
+﻿# Terraform TfVars files parser and serializer for DotNet C#

-This is a simple parser and serializer for Terraform .tfvars files into a tree of nodes.
+This is a simple parser and serializer for Terraform `.tfvars` files into a tree of nodes.
-The main purpose is to provide a way to process and transform tfvars files.
+The main purpose is to provide a way to process and transform `.tfvars` files.
 It is written in C# and it is based on the  [ANTLR4](https://www.antlr.org/) library.

 ## Usage